quantling/discriminative_lexicon_model/docs/source/measures.rst

 The meaning of *walked* supports the triphone *-ks#* very strongly, because *-ks#* is a part of *walked*, while the meaning of *walked* does not support *-ks#* at all, because *-ks#* is not contained by *walked*.
 The system successfully discriminated forms based on semantics, which is unsurprising, considering how tiny this toy example is!

-pyldl.measures.semantic_support only calculates a semantic support value from a word to a triphone.
+discriminative_lexicon_model.measures.semantic_support only calculates a semantic support value from a word to a triphone.
 If you would like to know how much support a word's semantics give to its component triphones in total, you need to add up all the semantic values from the word's semantics to all the component triphones.
-For this purpose, pyldl.measures.semantic_support_word can be used:
+For this purpose, discriminative_lexicon_model.measures.semantic_support_word can be used:

 .. code-block:: python